eclipsevortex/SubVortex/README.md

 > NOTE: to access the wandb UI to get statistics about the miners, you can click on this [link](https://wandb.ai/eclipsevortext/subvortex-team) and choose the validator run you want.

+> NOTE: by default the dumps created by the auto-update will be stored in /etc/redis.
+If you want to change the location, please use `--database.redis_dump_path`.

 ## Releases

 - [Release-2.2.0](./scripts/release/release-2.2.0/RELEASE-2.2.0.md)